2026 LVDA Schooling Show Series Year-End Awards

 Elite: 75%

-To be eligible, submit three scores from LVDA hosted or registered events.
+To be eligible, submit three scores from LVDA hosted or affiliated events.

 Header Photo Credit: